wkhere/stackless/Doc/reference/datamodel.rst

 *

-  In the current implementation, the built-in numeric types :class:`int`, :class:`long` and :class:`float` do not use coercion; the type :class:`complex` however does use it.
-The difference can become apparent when subclassing these types.
-Over time, the type :class:`complex` may be fixed to avoid coercion.
+  In the current implementation, the built-in numeric types :class:`int`, :class:`long`, :class:`float`, and :class:`complex` do not use coercion.
   All these types implement a :meth:`__coerce__` method, for use by the built-in :func:`coerce` function.

+  .. versionchanged:: 2.7

+     The complex type no longer makes implicit calls to the :meth:`__coerce__` method for mixed-type binary arithmetic operations.

 .. _context-managers: